yyfyfyang/apollo/docs/en/deployment/quick-start.md

 Windows users please make sure that JAVA_HOME environment variable is set.

 ## 1.2 MySQL
+* If you plan to use H2 in-memory database/H2 file database, there is no need for MySQL, and you can skip this step.
 * Version requirement: 5.6.5+

 Apollo's table structure uses multiple default declarations for `timestamp`, so version 5.6.5+ is required.